opnfv/opnfv-ravello-demo/README.md

   - ./deploy.sh -o juno -s opencontrail -t nonha -l ravellodemopod
 1. Use Juju to perform a deployment of operating systems, openstack, and network controller.
 1. Verify the services are operating properly
-  - ssh path-to-key.pem ubuntu@dns-or-ip-address-of-maas-server
+  - ssh -i path-to-key.pem ubuntu@dns-or-ip-address-of-maas-server
+1. Change the password for the ubuntu user.
+You may need it later.
+Or you can setup additional accounts.
+  - ubuntu@maas:~$ sudo su -
+  - root@maas:~# ^C
+  - root@maas:~# passwd ubuntu
+  - Enter new UNIX password:
+  - Retype new UNIX password:
+  - passwd: password updated successfully
+  - root@maas:~#
+1. Check that charms are up and running and at the bottom, you have the machines and each one has a number.
   - juju status --format tabular
-1. Check that charms are up and running and at the bottom, you have the machines and each one has a number.
 1. juju ssh <machine_number>" to ssh into a machine owned by juju
   - "juju ssh 1" -> you can ssh into controller
   - "juju ssh 2" -> you can ssh into compute